-Occupational safety and health remain as a top priority to KTC.
+Occupational safety and health remain as one of the priorities to KTC.
 Various programmes and initiatives are instituted to ensure employees and public safety as a priority.
 Amongst the principal initiatives undertaken by Management is the constant training and the retention of relevant logistic personnel.

 As part of the safety measures imposed by the government of Malaysia to prevent and curb the spread of COVID-19, training that involves group of people in training room was put on-hold during the pandemic period.
-Thus, there is no training provided to employees in Financial Year Ended 2021.
-However, KTC Group has provided an average of 175 hours of training per year on occupational safety and health topics to employees over the past four financial years.
+Thus, there is no training provided to employees in both FYE2021 and FYE2022.

+However, KTC Group has provided an average of 140 hours of training per year on occupational safety and health topics to employees over the past five financial years.

-Source: Training Listing related to OSH for the period from 30 June 2018 to 30 June 2021.
+Source: Training Listing related to OSH for the period from 30 June 2018 to 30 June 2022.